rinki89/Digital-VLSI-SoC-design-and-planning/README.md

   ### ⚙️ Implementation

 1. Fix up small DRC errors and verify the design is ready to be inserted into our flow.
-  - Conditions to Verify Before Proceeding with the Custom Standard Cell Layout:
+  - Conditions to Verify Before Proceeding with the Custom Standard Cell Layout:<br>
-     i) The input and output ports must be aligned at the intersection points of horizontal and vertical routing tracks. ii) The cell width must be an odd multiple of the horizontal track pitch. iii) The cell height must be an even multiple of the vertical track pitch.
+     i) The input and output ports must be aligned at the intersection points of horizontal and vertical routing tracks.<br>
+    ii) The cell width must be an odd multiple of the horizontal track pitch.<br>
+    iii) The cell height must be an even multiple of the vertical track pitch.<br>
     ![image](https://github.com/rinki89/Digital-VLSI-SoC-design-and-planning/blob/main/Pictures/Day4/tracks%20commond.png)

     ![image](https://github.com/rinki89/Digital-VLSI-SoC-design-and-planning/blob/main/Pictures/Day4/less%20tracks.png)